jdedwards3/jedwards/content/posts/npm-compile-typescript.md

 property called scripts.
 This property contains the script instructions that we will use to compile the TypeScript we created.
 In this case, our compilation script is named compile-typescript, and it runs the command tsc.
-This is the default TypeScript command, and it will utilize the tsconfig.json we created
+This is the default TypeScript command, and it will utilize the tsconfig.json we created.

 Your package.json file should look like this: